Homalocephale: Classification

+Below is a cladogram from (Evans, Schott, Larson & Brown 2013).

 Paleobiology

-Homalocephale is also noted for having an unusually broad pelvis, which lead some paleontologists to suggest that the wide hips were for giving birth to live young.
-Others have suggested that the width served to protect vital organs from harm during flank-butting.
+Homalocephale is also noted for having an unusually broad pelvis and some have suggested that the width served to protect vital organs from harm during flank-butting.
+Others think that they were for giving birth to live young, instead of laying eggs.
 Homalocephale also had rather long legs, indicating a fast-moving gait.